OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_663.rst

 - `Marketplace download app stepper should filter image DS <https://github.com/OpenNebula/one/issues/6213>`__.
 - Improve :ref:`list commands <cli>`  help messages to point to :ref:`layout configuration files <cli_views>`.
 - `Add VCPU to VMs pool list <https://github.com/OpenNebula/one/issues/6111>`__.
 If you are upgrading from previous version, the ``VCPU`` will apear after first update of the VM.
 Use ``onevm update <vm_id> --append <empty_file>`` to force VM update.
+- Added a guide for :ref:`replacing a failing OpenNebula front-end host <Replace failing front-end>`.

 The following issues have been solved in 6.6.3: